 The best way to assess magnesium status is through a dietary analysis.
 Simply log your meals in an app like Cronometer and it spits out your daily magnesium intake.

-The RDA for adults is 420 mg (men) and 320 mg (women), but anthropological evidence suggests that closer to 600 mg may be optimal.
-I’ll add that anecdotal evidence from coaching thousands of people in my career echoes that number.
+The RDA for adults is 420 mg (men) and 320 mg (women), but anthropological evidence suggests that closer to 400–600 mg may be optimal.
+I’ll add that anecdotal evidence from coaching thousands of people in my career echoes the higher end of that range.

 12 Best Sources of Magnesium